kokeitor/Custom-Multi-Agent-Recruiter/README.md

     - Run the API

-        Navigate to your local project directory where *api.py* is located using cmd on Windows:
+        Navigate to the root of your local project where this *README.md* file is located using cmd on Windows:

         ```sh
         cd your/dir/path